-A failure of the filter media in the canister could potentially release fuel fines to the ion exchange portion of the system.
-A post filter is located downstream of both filter trains in the line to the ion exchangers.
-This post-filter will trap any fuel fines which would be transported past the filter canisters in the event of filter failure.
-The post filter is sized to be critically sale and so that a gross rupture in a filter canister will increase the differential pressure to the alarm setpoint.
+A failure of the filter media in the filter canister could potentially release fuel fines to the ion exchange portion of the system.
+The post filter, located downstream of both filter trains in the line to the ion exchangers, will trap any fuel fines which would be transported past the filter canisters in the event of filter failure.
+The post filter is sized to be critically safe.
+A gross rupture in a filter canister may be detected by an increase in the post filter differential pressure.
 Turbidity meters will aid in the detection of gross filter media rupture by detecting changes in water clarity.

-Upon detection of a filter media rupture the filter trains will be isolated and the ruptured filter will be identified by observing the differential pressure versus flow for each individual canister with flow being recirculated to the reactor vessel.
+Upon detection of a filter canister filter media rupture the filter trains will be isolated and the ruptured filter will be identified by observing the differential pressure versus flow for each individual canister with flow being recirculated to the reactor vessel.
 A lower differential pressure for a given flow will indicate which filter is ruptured.
 The ruptured canister or canisters and the post-filter cartridge would then be replaced as required and the system restarted.